 Adsorption in Borosilicate Glass Vials is Time Dependent.
 But can be Fast.

-We have shown from previous experiments of how concentration of certain analytes can be adsorbed to glass surfaces over time which is an indicator of potential problems for the laboratory for many other analytes as well.
+We have shown from previous experiments how concentration of certain analytes can change due to being partially adsorbed to glass surfaces over time.
+This is an indicator of potential problems for the laboratory for many other analytes as well.

-In the chromatograms, you can observe significant peak area diminishing in the standard HPLC vials (left), in just a matter of fifteen minutes from the immediate prep and analysis, versus the peak area in RSA™ Vials (Right).
+In the chromatograms below, you can observe significant peak area diminishing in the standard HPLC vials (left), in just a matter of fifteen minutes from the immediate prep and analysis, versus the peak area in RSA™ Vials (Right).